 The Ross Maxwell Scenic Drive will give you fantastic views of the Chihuahuan Desert landscape and will lead you to the Rio Grande.
 There are scenic overlooks and exhibits along the way, and the short walks to Sam Nail Ranch and Homer Wilson Ranch and a visit to the Castolon Historic District will give you a glimpse into Big Bend’s past.

 With three days to spend in the park, you can explore the major roads more thoroughly and still have time for hiking.
-You will also have plenty of time to stop at visitor centers and the Fossil Discovery Exhibit to learn more about the park.
+Check the latest schedule and join a park ranger for a guided walk, talk, or evening program to learn more about your park.

 In the Chisos Basin area, consider hiking the Window Trail (6 miles round trip) or the Lost Mine Trail (5 miles round trip).
 Visit the day hikes page for more information about other trails you might enjoy hiking during a three-day visit.
 Try to experience Big Bend's wilderness as much as possible.